Randy Arozarena Preview, Player Props: Rays vs. Rockies

 Randy Arozarena At The Plate

-- Among the qualified hitters, he ranks 65th in batting average, while his on-base percentage ranks 16th and he is 80th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 65th, his on-base percentage ranks 16th, and he is 72nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.